yma67/JAMSched/README.md

 - make sure your include your folder in src/CMakeLists.txt
 ### Testing
 - please read https://github.com/catchorg/Catch2, as we are using Catch2 for testing
-- VSCode users, please review (#debug-your-app) for an option of debugging your test cases
+- VSCode users, please review [Debug Your App](#debug-your-app) for an option of debugging your test cases
 - **DO NOT** compile your tests into LIBRARIES
 ## Note to VSCode Users
 ### Reasons to use